SammyLord/smart-samantha/README.md

 # Smart Samantha AI Agent

-A conversational AI agent with a web interface, powered by a local LLM via Ollama, and integrated with various services.
+A conversational AI agent with a web interface, powered by local LLMs via Ollama, and integrated with various services.

 ## Overview

-Smart Samantha is a Python-based AI assistant built with Flask for the web interface and an Ollama-compatible Large Language Model (LLM) for its core intelligence.
-The agent aims to understand natural language requests, process them, and interact with external services or provide conversational responses.
+Smart Samantha is a Python-based AI assistant built with Flask for the web interface and utilizes a multi-LLM, multi-step approach for its core intelligence.
+The agent aims to understand natural language requests, process them through a sophisticated reasoning pipeline, and interact with external services or provide deeply considered conversational responses.

 Current capabilities include:
 - Text-based and voice-based (via browser STT/TTS) chat.
 - Natural Language Understanding (NLU) to determine user intent and extract entities.
+- **Advanced Problem Solving**: For general queries, uses a multi-step refinement process involving two different LLMs:
+    1.  **Initial Idea Generation**: A generator LLM (`sparksammy/tinysam-l3.2-v2`) brainstorms initial approaches.
+    2.  **Best Approach Selection**: A thinker LLM (`sparksammy/samantha-thinker-v2`) selects the most promising conceptual approach.
+    3.  **Prototype Generation**: The generator LLM creates concrete prototypes for the selected approach.
+    4.  **Iterative Evolution**: The thinker LLM selects the best prototype and iteratively refines it into a final solution.
+- **"AutoSCI" Mode**: A creative mode where the AI invents a fictional scientific/mathematical theory and then a related "discovery," powered by the thinker LLM.
 - Integration with Nextcloud (listing files).
 - Fetching current weather information.
 - Performing web searches (via DuckDuckGo Instant Answers).